-PR launch of a new report into England's 'death zones' makes headlines
+In the headlines: PR launch of a new report into England's 'death zones'

 The Centre for Progressive Policy (CPP) is an exciting new think tank committed to making inclusive economic growth a reality.
 By working with national and local partners, their aim is to devise effective, pragmatic policy solutions to drive productivity and shared prosperity in the UK.